Medically Reviewed by Dr. Majid Tanveer, DVM

 Autoimmune diseases can cause dry noses in dogs.
 An autoimmune disease is when the body’s immune system mistakenly attacks its healthy tissue, causing inflammation and damage.

 The most common autoimmune disease that affects a dog’s nose is discoid lupus erythematosus (DLE).

 The signs of these diseases can be seen on the exterior of your pup’s nose, including:

 - Even bleeding

 Dehydration occurs when your pup isn’t drinking enough water and can lead to other serious health problems.

 - Decrease in elasticity of the skin

 - Dry, cracked nose

 Dehydration can also occur due to diabetes, kidney disease, and cancer.
-Keep an eye on your pup’s water intake, particularly in hot weather or when exercising.
+Monitor your pup’s water intake, particularly during hot weather or exercise.

 Always provide fresh and clean drinking water to keep your pup hydrated.
 Add some low-sodium broth or tuna juice for a tasty treat that encourages him to drink more often!